 It is generally admitted that the word “persons” is but an imperfect expression of the idea [of the Trinity existing as the Father, Son, and Holy Spirit].
 In common parlance it [“person”] denotes a separate rational and moral individual, possessed of self-consciousness, and conscious of his identity amid changes.
 Experience teaches that where you have a person, you also have a distinct individual essence.
 Every person is a distinct and separate individual, in whom human nature is individualized.
 But in God there are three individuals alongside of, and separate from, one another, but only personal self-distinctions within the Divine essence … which is one. (p.
 87)

-Translation: If you stand Abraham, Isaac and Jacob next to each other, they are separate persons and do not have a united, single essence.
+Translation: If you stand Abraham, Isaac and Jacob next to each other, they are separate persons and do not have a united, single essence, certainly not in the way that God does.
 The trinitarian God does manifest or reveal himself in three persons, Father, Son, and Holy Spirit, but they have the identical essence (one God), which three humans persons cannot have.
 So the term person is inadequate, but it will have to do.

 Presbyterian-Charismatic Renewal theologian J. Rodman Williams in outline: